 4. Complaints must generally be made: (a) within 60 days after the date of conduct giving rise to the complaint; or (b) within 60 days after the Complainant became aware of the conduct giving rise to the complaint.
-Subject to section 25 of this Part, the campaign period prior to a general Municipal election will not be counted as part of the 60 days in which a complaint may be made.
+Subject to section 25 of this Part, the campaign period prior to a Municipal election will not be counted as part of the 60 days in which a complaint may be made.

-The "campaign period" is as defined in section 31(1) of The City of Winnipeg Charter.
+The "campaign period":

-- 5. The Integrity Commissioner may accept a complaint filed after the expiry of the time limit set out in section 4 if the Integrity Commissioner is satisfied that: - a. the delay was incurred in good faith; - b. it is in the public interest to conduct an investigation, or give consideration to whether or not to conduct an investigation; and - c. no substantial prejudice will result to any person because of the delay.
+- (a) in a general election - (i) in the case of a candidate for mayor, begins on May 1 in the year of the election and ends on the start of the new term of Council as defined in section 18 of The City of Winnipeg Charter; and - (ii) in the case of other candidates, begins on June 30 in the year of the election and ends on the start of the new term of Council as defined in section 18 of The City of Winnipeg Charter; - 5.
+The Integrity Commissioner may accept a complaint filed after the expiry of the time limit set out in section 4 if the Integrity Commissioner is satisfied that: - a. the delay was incurred in good faith; - b. it is in the public interest to conduct an investigation, or give consideration to whether or not to conduct an investigation; and - c. no substantial prejudice will result to any person because of the delay.